Need lower utility bills? We moved into a drafty old home and SLASHED the heat and power bills! Do you do need lower energy bills, too?

 A simpler way to grab “wasted” heat in the winter is to leave the oven door open when you’re finished cooking.

 Either install a low flow toilet or simulate one by putting a mason jar full of water into your toilet tank.
+Just do check around and make sure you’re getting a good quality low flow toilet.
+You want it to flush properly.

 If you are looking to get new appliances, make sure that they are Energy Star certified.
 These are designed to use much less electricity and, in the case of dishwashers, less water.